“It’s as if the universe knew I was entering a major life transition and she conspired to have me collide with what I needed. She’s like that.”

 I am grateful for the opportunity to traverse a few of the dynamic pockets of this city.
 Each experience brings with it a heightened sense of clarity, self-trust, and a knowing of who I am and the gifts I am here to share.

 Last week, I was having coffee with another person I met at the popup.
 Sarah Davis and I meet weekly for coffee.
 She inspired me to invite all of you to an event of sorts.
 As I reached out to each of you one-at-a-time I realized the power of what I was immersed in.

-I arrived to NYC three months ago only knowing one person.
+I arrived to NYC three months ago.
 Now, I am blessed with the opportunity to invite you to an intimate gathering.

 I thought, “I am a founder, surrounded by creators, makers, entrepreneurs, and this certainly feels like the way.”